jlylui/emboldened/README.md

 - Dokcer toolbox (https://docs.docker.com/toolbox/overview/)

 Run the following `docker-compose` commands in the root of the project:

-`docker-compose build` builds the server application `docker-compose up` brings up the services and runs the application
+- `docker-compose build` builds the server application
+- `docker-compose up` brings up the services and runs the application

-The above commands bring up docker containers where the server application (React and Express) and database (Postgres) will be running in development mode.
+The above commands bring up docker containers where the server application (React and Express) and database (Postgres) will be running in development mode using nodemon (auto-restart on file change).

-The [./docker-compose.yaml](./docker-compose.yaml)) file maps the server port to `localhost:3000` and Postgres database is exposed on `localhost:35432`.
+[./docker-compose.yaml](./docker-compose.yaml) maps the server port to `localhost:3000` and Postgres database is exposed on `localhost:35432`.
 The connection string is `postgres://user:pass@localhost:35432/db` (username, password and database name are defined in [./docker-compose.yaml](./docker-compose.yaml)).

-[./docker-compose.yaml](./docker-compose.yaml) is setup to run the application in development mode using nodemon (auto-restart on file change).

 ## Database Setup & Management